 Are these canned peaches or mango slices?
-Convenient but worth it?
+Convenient, but are they worth it?

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

-The 1.19 liter jar of mangoes cost $10.99 Canadian not on sale.
-This is definitely not cheap.
-You can buy an entire care of about nine mangoes for less than that.
-However you’re paying for the convenience of having ripe, already sliced mangoes.
-When I’ve purchased fresh sliced mangoes before those were also quite expensive.
+The 1.19 liter jar of mangoes cost $10.99 Canadian (regular price) – definitely not cheap.
+You can buy an entire case of about nine mangoes for less than that.
+However, you’re paying for the convenience of having ripe, already sliced mangoes.
+When I’ve purchased fresh sliced mangoes before, those were also quite expensive.
 Mango is also generally not one of the cheaper fruits to buy, at least not where I live.

-Do you like mango?
+Do you like mangoes?
 What’s your favorite tropical fruit?